shanham/Nano_Paint_Demo/README.md

-# Nano_Paint_Demo
+# Nano Paint Demo

-A demo of structural colouration for a science festival exhibit.
+This program was designed to demonstrate the principles of structural colouration for a science festival exhibit.
+It allows the users to create a colour palette through the creation of an array of nanoscale cylinders which selectively reflect light according to (semi-)realistic simulations in Comsol.
+The user can use the designed colours to paint a butterfly image.

+It requires PyQt4, OpenGL, numpy and scipy to run.

+Stephen.